The geometry of the space of branched Rough Paths: Introduction

 \section{Introduction}

-The theory of Rough Paths has been introduced by Terry Lyons in the '90s with the aim of giving an alternative construction of stochastic integrations and stochastic differential equations.
+The theory of Rough Paths has been introduced by Terry Lyons in the '90s with the aim of giving an alternative construction of stochastic integration and stochastic differential equations.
 More recently, it has been expanded by Martin Hairer to cover stochastic partial differential equations, with the invention of regularity structures.

 A rough path and a \textsl{model} of a regularity structure are mathematical objects which must satisfy some algebraic and analytical constraints.
-For instance, a rough path can be described as a H\"older function defined on an interval and taking values in a non-linear finite-dimensional Lie group; models of regularity structures are a generalisation of this idea.
-A crucial ingredient of regularity structures is the \textsl{renormalisation} procedure: given a family of models depending on a parameter $\varepsilon>0$, which fails to converge in an appropriate topology as $\varepsilon\to 0$, one wants to modify it in a such a way that the algebraic and analytical constraints are still satisfied and the modified version converges.
-This procedure has been obtained in \cite{Bruned2016,Chandra2017} for a general class of models with a \textsl{stationary} character.
+For instance, a rough path can be described as a H\"older function defined on an interval and taking values in a non-linear finite-dimensional Lie group; models of regularity structures are a generalization of this idea.
+A crucial ingredient of regularity structures is the \textsl{renormalisation} procedure: given a family of regularized models, which fail to converge in an appropriate topology as the regularization is removed, one wants to modify it in a such a way that the algebraic and analytical constraints are still satisfied and the modified version converges.
+This procedure has been obtained in \cite{BHZ,Chandra2017} for a general class of models with a \textsl{stationary} character.

-The same question could have been asked much earlier about rough paths.
-Maybe this has not happened because the motivation was less compelling; although one can construct examples of rough paths depending on a parameter $\varepsilon>0$ which do not converge as $\varepsilon\to 0$, this phenomenon is the exception rather than the rule.
+The same question about rough paths has been asked recently in \cite{BCF,Bruned2017,Bruned2018}, and indeed it could have been asked much earlier.
+Maybe this has not happened because the motivation was less compelling; although one can construct examples of rough paths depending on a positive parameter which do not converge as the parameter tends to $0$, this phenomenon is the exception rather than the rule.
 However the problem of characterizing the automorphisms of the space of rough paths is clearly of interest; one example is the transformation from It\^o to Stratonovich integration, see e.g. \cite{BA,EFP2,EFP1}.
 However our aim is to put this particular example in a much larger context.